Jump to content

 Graphene Week 2024

-The Graphene Week 2024 stands at the forefront of cutting-edge research, innovation, and technology.
-As Europe's leading and longest-running event on 2D Materials, supported by the European Commission, it unites over 500 international experts and students to discuss key topics concerning to graphene and 2DM.
-In 2024 the programme welcomes over 200 speakers, the Innovation Forum, the Exhibition and dedicated sessions on diversity, early career development, EC future opportunities, 2DM for the future and much more.
-Join us for the 19th edition of Graphene Week in Prague, let’s turn wonder into action!
+Supported by the European Commission, Graphene Week 2024 stands at the forefront of cutting-edge research, innovation, and technology.
+As Europe's leading and longest-running graphene conference, it unites over 500 international experts and students to discuss key topics concerning graphene and 2D materials.
+In 2024, the program welcomes over 200 speakers, an Innovation Forum, an Exhibition, and dedicated sessions on diversity, early career development, EC future opportunities, and 2D materials for the future.
+Join us for the 19th edition of Graphene Week 2024 in Prague, and let’s turn wonder into action!

 Show all events